-- For tax years beginning before January 1, 2018, the business must file an Election by Small Business Form (Federal Form 2553) with the IRS and apply for a Federal Employer Identification Number (FEIN) (Federal Form SS-4).
+- For tax years beginning before January 1, 2018 the business must file an Election by Small Business Form (Federal Form 2553) with the IRS; apply for a Federal Employer Identification Number (FEIN) (Form SS-4) and submit an Arkansas Election by Small Business Corporation (Form AR1103).
 You may apply online at IRS.gov or by calling 1-800-829-3676. - 3.
-For tax years beginning before January 1, 2018, a Federal Subchapter S corporation must also file as an Arkansas S corporation; taxpayers will no longer be allowed to file as a C corporation if filing as a Federal S corporation.
-(501) 682-4775.
+For tax years beginning after January 1, 2018, a Federal Subchapter S corporation must also file as an Arkansas S corporation; taxpayers will no longer be allowed to file as a C corporation if filing as a Federal S corporation.